 During their operation, the Police even had to ask people to stop broadcasting live videos of the hostage situation on social media.

 A little before 8 p.m. when the customer was still being held hostage, Amsterdam Police Unit on Twitter asked that “people with a view of the Apple Store building refrain from publishing images or live streams for the safety of those involved and our police efforts”.
 A statement repeated two hours later.
 Authorities also requested people to stay away from the site.

 Police suspected that the hostage-taker followed reports on social media.

-A statement from Namens de Familie, a organization supporting victims and relatives who have become the center of the news after personal events, said the former hostage requested “absolute peace and privacy“ to process the “horrific event”.
-He therefore decided not to answer interviews and media requests.
+A statement from Namens de Familie, an organization supporting victims and relatives who have become the center of the news after personal events, said the former hostage requested “absolute peace and privacy“ to process the “horrific event”.
+He, therefore, decided not to answer interviews and media requests.
 He also called for the images of the hostage situation to be removed from social media.

 Police said it will not prosecute social media platforms or live streamers and will use the images for the investigation.

 The Apple Store will reopen on February 28.

 A compilation of videos about the event respecting hostage anonymity can be seen on this news website.